-The U.S. Department of Labor identified three phases of business engagement for "selling" apprenticeships as a workforce solution.
+For example, the U.S. Department of Labor identified three phases of business engagement for "selling" apprenticeships as a workforce solution.
 Apprenticeships are just one form of work-based learning as a strategy to a career pathway.
 These three phases could apply to all career pathway programs.